choderalab/antibody-mutations/README.md

 * data/5udc/5udc_noloop.pdb - deleted residues that are not present in 4jhw, 4jha, 5k6f
 * data/5udc/5udc_noloop_seqressplit.pdb - split chain in SEQRES near missing loop that will not be added back in
 * data/5udc/5udc_splitchain.pdb - F protein chain split into two chains
-* data/5udc/5udc_splitchain_capped.pdb - chains capped using PDBFixer
+* data/5udc/5udc_splitchain_capped.pdb - terminal atoms added to ends of chains using PDBFixer
 * data/5udc/5udc_clean.pdb — missing residues not in long (> 10 residues) terminal fragments added back in

 4jhw